seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exeunt all but DOMITIUS ENOBARBUS and MENAS*

-Menas, I’ll not on shore.
+Menas, I'll not on shore.

 **MENAS**
 No, to my cabin.
 These drums! these trumpets, flutes! what!
 Let Neptune hear we bid a loud farewell
-To these great fellows: sound and be hang’d, sound out!
+To these great fellows: sound and be hang'd, sound out!

 *Sound a flourish, with drums*

 **DOMITIUS ENOBARBUS**
-Ho! says a’ There’s my cap.
+Ho! says a' There's my cap.

 **MENAS**
 Ho!
 Noble captain, come.